 With Walter Hartwig’s death in 1941, his widow Maude stepped in to carry on his legacy.
 The turbulent years of WWII caused many summer theatres to close forever, but Maude kept the theatre alive and well.
+She even produced her shows at the Music Hall in Portsmouth, NH during the winter of 1942, to ensure audiences could get to see Ogunquit Playhouse productions despite the gas rationing that was preventing travel.
 In 1950 John Lane, then a young actor, was hired as general manager to help oversee production duties.
 He acquired the theatre and land from Maude, who retired in 1951.
 He was joined by a new business partner, Henry Weller and they embarked on a long-range plan of modernizing and improving the building and grounds.
 Through John Lane’s dedicated direction, professional integrity and impeccable taste, generations of theatergoers enjoyed the brightest stars and finest professional actors performing in Broadway’s best shows.

 John Lane retired in 1994 after a long and successful career.
 To perpetuate his legacy he spearheaded the formation of the Ogunquit Playhouse Foundation, a not-for-profit organization.
 After $500,000 was raised to ensure the longevity and maintenance of the theatre and grounds, Lane transferred ownership to the newly formed Foundation in 1997.
 John’s extraordinary stewardship of the Ogunquit Playhouse ended after 46 years.
 John Lane died in 2000.